Our metrics enable us to measure and report progress on our Unilever Sustainable Living Plan.

 - Greenhouse gas emissions are measured in CO2 equivalent emissions across six phases of the lifecycle: raw materials (primary packaging, secondary packaging and ingredients), manufacturing, distribution, retail, consumer use and disposal.

-- Water use is measured as the water in litres in our products (as an ingredient) plus the water used by consumers for our products in water using sub-categories in seven water-scarce countries (China, India, Indonesia, Mexico, South Africa, Turkey and the USA).
+- Water use is measured as the water in litres in our products (as an ingredient) plus the water used by consumers for our products in water using sub-divisions in seven water-scarce countries (China, India, Indonesia, Mexico, South Africa, Turkey and the USA).
 Agricultural water and water use related to non-renewable materials (raw material phase) are not included as these data are not available at the necessary quality or accuracy.

 - Waste is measured in grams from disposal (after use by our consumers) of our primary and secondary packaging where this has not been recycled, reused, or recovered, plus product left behind in the primary pack at disposal (“leftover”).